 - Potty time – take your puppy out at the same time every day and night.
 I took my new puppies out every hour in the beginning after getting up, eating and playtime for sure.
 Here is a good article that talks about a good timeline for potty time.
 Also, you want to bring them to the same area outside.
 They soon realize this is their potty spot.
 You will adjust this schedule as your puppy grows.

 - Feeding time – Puppies will eat 3 times a day and then move to 2 times as they get older.
 When you feed them at the same time every day they will develop a so-called built-in clock.
 They soon will be reminding you with a look of ” Hey Lady where is my food.

 - Playtime – Getting them on an everyday routine is not only great for exercise but it’s also great for bonding.
-They learn to trust you and by keeping to a schedule lets them know that you’re there for them.
-Keep it to the same times every day, even if you only have 10 minutes 3-4 times a day.
+They learn to trust you and keeping to a schedule lets them know that you’re there for them.
+Keep it to the same time every day, even if you only have 10 minutes 3-4 times a day.